AutoResearch/autora/docs/contribute/index.md

 to install.

 You may contribute to any of the core packages or develop your own module as a stand-alone package (see below).

+## Style Guide

+In general, AutoRA follows the [PEP 8 – Style Guide for Python Code](https://peps.python.org/pep-0008/).
+We particularly encourage the following conventions:
+- Snake case for variables and module: `example_name`, `example_module.py`
+- Camel case for class name: `ExampleClass`
+- Camel case with spaces for Jupyter notebooks: `Example Notebook.ipynb`

+We also encourage a strong form of title case for headings in documentation — that is, for all titles and subtitles, capitalization of the first letter of each word: This Is An Example Title

 ## Module contributions